konekti/jeffbrl.github.io/_posts/2019-04-29-aws-backbone.md

 At Konekti, our core philosophy is that our clients should focus on what they do best--writing innovative applications that generate revenue for the business.
-Yet the network is fundamental to application delivery and securely moving bits between heterogenous locations--cloud, data centers, remote branches--can be extremely complex.
+Yet the network is fundamental to application delivery and securely moving bits between heterogeneous locations--cloud, data centers, remote branches--can be extremely complex.
 The AWS Global Backbone plays a key role in this movement of data between AWS regions and edge locations.